Economy: Economies look ahead

 In percent

-This graphic shows the growth in real GDP, its trend and a leading economic climate indicator for an average of emerging markets since 1995.
-The leading indicator points to economic growth of between 4 and 5 percent in the near future.
+This graphic shows the average real GDP growth of selected emerging markets, its trend and a leading economic climate indicator since 1995.
+The leading indicator suggests that the economy will grow at trend rates of between 4 and 5 percent in the near future.

 Source: Bloomberg